PASSIONLab/HUNTRESS/README.md

 --fn_coeff false negative probability coefficient used for postprocessing.
  Default: 0.1

-This draw_tree function can be used to visualize the Reconstructed matrix.
+The following can be used to visualize the Reconstructed matrix.

 # Drawing tree